freedomofpress/securedrop/securedrop-staging-qubes.md

 ### Configure cloned VMs

 We'll need to fix each machine's idea of its own IP.
-In `dom0`, use `qvm-ls -n` to discover the IP addresses of `sd-app-base` and `sd-mon-base`.
+Use the following static IPs:

+  * `qvm-prefs sd-app-base ip 10.137.0.50`
+  * `qvm-prefs sd-mon-base ip 10.137.0.51`

 In the console for each machine, edit `/etc/network/interfaces` to update the `address` line with the machine's IP.

-`/etc/hosts` on each host needs to be modified to include all of these new VMs.
-On each host, add the IP and the hostname of each VM (`sd-trusty-base`, `sd-app-base`, `sd-mon-base`).
+`/etc/hosts` on each host needs to be modified to include the hostname and IP for itself.
+On each host, add the IP and the hostname of the VM.
+Use `sd-app` and `sd-mon`, omitting the `-base` suffix, since the cloned VMs will not have the suffix.

 Finally, on each host edit `/etc/hostname` to reflect the machine's name.
+Again, omit the `-base` suffix.

 Halt each machine, then restart each from `dom0`.
 The prompt in each console should reflect the correct name of the VM.
 You should be able to ping IPs on the internet.